Responsible Disclosure Policy & Bug Bounty

 - A triage outcome (validated / not applicable / duplicate / out of scope) within 10 business days for most reports.

-- An expected remediation timeline following triage, aligned with our severity-based targets (Critical: 7 days; High: 30 days; Medium: 90 days; Low: 180 days or documented acceptance).
+- An expected remediation timeline following triage, aligned with our severity-based targets (Critical: 7 days; High: 30 days; Medium: 90 days; Low: best-effort with documented acceptance).

 - Open dialogue throughout the lifecycle, including notification at each review stage.